 In 2003, the FASB issued FIN 46, Consolidation of Variable Interest Entities.
 FIN 46 defines a variable interest entity (VIE) as a corporation, partnership, trust, or any other legal structure that does not have equity investors with a controlling financial interest or has equity investors that do not provide sufficient financial resources for the entity to support its activities.
 FIN 46 requires consolidation of a VIE by the primary beneficiary of the assets, liabilities, and results of activities.
 FIN 46 also requires certain disclosures by all holders of a significant variable interest in a VIE that are not the primary beneficiary.
-We do not have any material investments in variable interest entities; therefore, the adoption of this interpretation has had no impact on our consolidated financial position or results of operations.
+We do not have any material investments in variable interest entities; therefore, the adoption of this interpretation in the fourth quarter of 2003 will not have a material impact on our consolidated financial position or results of operations.